 Instinctively, it is quite obvious that Eleanor is the main character of the movie, with the longest screen presence.
 However, as scientist, I like facts and figures, so I decided to check.
 I exported the complete movie into single images, frame by frame, and started to count.

 Checking who is visible on every single frame would be a maddening task, as least manually.
 I decided to focus on "logical scenes", instead of single "frames".
 For instance, Eleanor and Theodora discussing in Eleanor's bedroom is a scene, according to me.
 During that scene, we might see Eleanor alone (discussing with Theodora, off screen), or Theodora alone (discussing with Eleanor off screen), or the both of them.
 For that scene, I would record that both Eleanor and Theodora are present - despite the fact that, individually, they might not appear on every single frame of the scene.
-After cutting the movie into scenes, I did inventory all the character who are presents in those scenes, and the duration of the scene, in frames.
+After cutting the movie into scenes, I did an inventory of all the character who are presents in those scenes, and the duration of the scene, in frames.
 Of course, if a character enters or leaves during a scene, I have to break down the scene into shorter scenes, to keep an accurate recording of who is actually present and who is not.
 For instance, after the writings on the wall, the Dr. Markway, Eleanor and Theodora discuss in the dining room.
-It would seem logic to identify this sequence as a single scene.
+It would seem logical to identify this sequence as a single scene.
 However, Mrs. Dudley enters at some point and demands to clear up the breakfast, then leaves.
 So I broke down this scene into 3 shorter scenes: before Mrs. Dudley's entrance, with Mrs. Dudley, after Mrs. Dudley's departure.